HadrienG2/3photons-julia/Porting_Notes.md

 in another language, with double negative points if the implementation gets in my way as I try to understand the origin of the difference and bridge the gap through optimization.
-This thinking is part of what got me interested in Julia over the current Python statu quo, but it can also work in Julia's disfavor as some of its dynamic features prevent it from reaching the same level of automatic optimization and performance ergonomics that its statically typed and AoT-compiled cousins enjoy.
+This thinking is part of what got me interested in Julia over the current Python statu quo, but it can also work in Julia's disfavor when some of its dynamic features prevent it from reaching the same level of automatic optimization and performance ergonomics that its statically typed and AoT-compiled cousins enjoy.